NittanyLion/Grumps.jl/docs/src/quickstart.md

 !!! tip "Objects can be printed"
     Most variables with data types created by Grumps can be printed.
 For instance, the `println( v )` line tells Grumps to print the variable `v`, which in this case contains information about the specification. `println( d )` works too after the `Data` call.

 It then tells Grumps that it wants to use the full Grumps maximum likelihood estimator with penalized deviations from the macro moments in [`Estimator()`](@ref).
 You could also have entered another descriptive string; **Grumps** is good at figuring out what you want.
-Or you can use a symbol, like :pml.
+Or you can use a symbol, like :cler.
 In the `Data` call, it reads the data needed from the sources indicated in the `Sources` call using the information specified in the `Variables` call.

 The `grumps!` call then asks Grumps to compute the estimates.
 The exclamation mark (`bang`) signifies that `grumps!` can change its arguments (this is standard Julia custom). `grumps!` uses this functionality to return internally specified options when called with the defaults.